EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 Your application's write side currently does not perform any input validation.
 This results in the following flaws:

-- The command handlers do not check whether or not all required fields are provided in a command's payload.
+- The command handlers do not check whether all required fields are provided in a command's payload.
 - It is possible to create more then one shopping list with the same aggregate ID.
 - You can create items in a shopping list that does not exist.